Would you like to know everything about the well-known “padron” certificate in Spain? If yes, this is your article, the ultimate guide

 • More and better public services – I explained this in last section: the less people registered the less public services.

-• Spanish residency – you can’t become a resident without being on the Padron.
+• EU Spanish residency – you can’t become a resident without being on the Padron.

-• Heath care – you can’t get a fully covered Spanish health without a Spanish residency, in case you are a pensioner (I will cover everything dealing with health cards on the article scheduled on Sunday 02/11/2014).
+• Healthcare in Spain – you can’t get a fully covered Spanish health without a Spanish residency, in case you are a pensioner (I will cover everything dealing with health cards on the article scheduled on Sunday 02/11/2014).

 (A very important benefit, isn’t it?)